 Most recently, \citet{fernandes_point-cloud_2021} presented a comprehensive survey which might be the most similar to this work.
-They developed a detailed taxonomy for point cloud-based 3DOD.
+They developed a detailed taxonomy for point-cloud-based 3DOD.
 In general, they divide the detection models along their pipeline into three stages, namely \textit{data representation}, \textit{feature extraction} and \textit{detection network modules}.

-The authors note that in terms of data representation existing literature either follows the approach to transform the point cloud data into voxels, pillars, frustums, or 2D-projections or to directly consume the raw point cloud.
+The authors note that in terms of data representation, the existing literature takes the approach of either converting the point cloud data into voxels, pillars, frustums or 2D-projections, or consuming the raw point cloud directly.
 Feature extraction gets emphasized as the most crucial part of the 3DOD pipeline.
 Suitable features are essential for an optimal feature learning which in turn has a great impact on the appropriate object localization and classification in later steps.
-The authors classify the extraction methods into pointwise, segmentwise, objectwise and CNNs which are further divided into 2D-CNN and 3D-CNN backbones.

-The detection network module consists of the multiple output task of object localization and classification, as well as the regression of 3D bounding box and orientation.
+The authors classify the extraction methods into point-wise, segment-wise, object-wise and CNNs which are further divided into 2D CNN and 3D CNN backbones.
+The detection network module consists of the multiple output task of object localization and classification, as well as the regression of 3D bounding box parameters and object orientation.
 Same as in 2DOD, these modules are categorized into the architectural design principles of single-stage and dual-stage detectors.

 Although all preceding reviews provide some systematization for 3DOD, they move – with exception of \citet{fernandes_point-cloud_2021} - on a high level of abstraction.
 They tend to lose some of the information which is crucial to fully map relevant trends in this vivid research field.